cfchris/Relaxation/Examples/Basic/readme.md

 	http://localhost/Relaxation/Examples/Basic/index.cfm/product
 	http://localhost/Relaxation/Examples/Basic/index.cfm/product/1

-I recommend installing a browser plugin like JSONView so that the json response is pretty and readable.
+I recommend installing a browser plugin like JSONView so that the JSON response is pretty and readable.